aleksandarbrkljac/minio-spark-example/README.md

 # Minio-Spark Integration Example

-## A fully functional EXAMPLE project written in Python showing how to integrate MinIO S3 bucket with Spark 3.3.0
+## A fully functional EXAMPLE project written in Python showing how to integrate MinIO and Spark 3.3.0

 ## Problem Description